dougeby/IntuneDocs/intune/device-restrictions-macos.md

 - **Definition Lookup**: **Block** prevents user from highlighting a word, and then looking up its definition on the device. **Not configured** (default) allows access to the definition lookup feature.
 - **Dictation**: **Block** stops the user from using voice input to enter text. **Not configured** (default) allows the user to use dictation input.
-- **content caching**: Choose **Not configured** (default) to enable content caching.
+- **Content caching**: Choose **Not configured** (default) to enable content caching.
 Content caching stores app data, web browser data, downloads, and more locally on the device.
 Select **Block** to prevent this data from being stored in the cache.

   For more information on content caching on macOS, see [Manage content caching on Mac](https://support.apple.com/guide/mac-help/manage-content-caching-on-mac-mchl3b6c3720/mac) (opens another website).